JoseRoca/WinFBX/docs/Databases/ADO Classes/CADORecordset Class.md

 The value in **Criteria** may be a string, floating-point number, or date.
 String values are delimited with single quotes or "#" (number sign) marks (for example, "state = 'WA'" or "state = #WA#").
 Date values are delimited with "#" (number sign) marks (for example, "start_date > #7/22/97#").
 These values can contain hours, minutes, and seconds to indicate time stamps, but should not contain milliseconds or errors will occur.

-If the comparison operator is "like", the string value may contain an asterisk (*) to find one or more occurrences of any character or substring.
+If the comparison operator is "like", the string value may contain an asterisk (\*) to find one or more occurrences of any character or substring.
 For example, "state like 'M*'" matches Maine and Massachusetts.
 You can also use leading and trailing asterisks to find a substring contained within the values.
 For example, "state like '*as*'" matches Alaska, Arkansas, and Massachusetts.

 Asterisks can be used only at the end of a criteria string, or together at both the beginning and end of a criteria string, as shown above.
 You cannot use the asterisk as a leading wildcard ('\*str'), or embedded wildcard ('s\*r').
 This will cause an error.

 **Note**: An error will occur if a current row position is not set before calling **Find**.
 Any method that sets row position, such as **MoveFirst**, should be called before calling **Find**.

 **Note**: If you call the **Find** method on a recordset, and the current position in the recordset is at the last record or end of file (EOF), you will not find anything.
-You need to call the **MoveFirs**t method to set the current position/cursor to the beginning of the recordset.
+You need to call the **MoveFirsr** method to set the current position/cursor to the beginning of the recordset.

 #### Example